aayush-0811/AdBanner-easygrow-assingment/README.md

 This project implements an advertisement banner using Next.js with TypeScript.
 The banner is designed to display a consistent width and height across all ads on the home page [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+you can check the live server at: https://ad-banner-easygrow-assingment.vercel.app

 ## Getting Started

 First, run the development server: